AbberiorInstruments/ImspectorDocs/docs/fileformat.rst

 by NULL bytes).
 The toolbox will convert these to cell arrays of strings tagged with a special flag.
 On the C++ side they will look like cell arrays of strings but as long as the tag is untouched they will be converted back to string arrays on the Matlab side.
-Please note that usually it is preferrable to use cell arrays of strings on the Matlab side to start with.
+Please note that usually it is preferable to use cell arrays of strings on the Matlab side to start with.
 Also, :cppcode:`OProp` knows empty 'cells' (an :cppcode:`OProp` with no content) which is mapped to an empty 'double' array in Matlab.
 There are similar mapping issues with other bindings like Python.
 The general Ansatz is